dumians/llm-stack-overview/README.md

 ### ⇨ Role Play
-A prompt that instructs the model to play a specific role in the conversation is referred to as role play.
+A prompt that instructs the model to play a specific role in the conversation is referred to as role play (also memetic proxy).
 Role-playing prompts shift the "mindset" of langauge models and allows them to generate output which is consistent with a desired persona.

+Role play prompts to models optimised for chat are written in second person form.
-Role play prompts typically start with "You are a..." or  "Act as a..." or "Your job is to...".
+Typically, setences in those prompts start with "You are a..." or  "Act as a..." or "Your job is to...".
+Prompts to models optimised for text completion are written in third person and describe all participants of the conversation.
+They typically use sentences like "This is a transcript of a conversation between..." and "His job is to...".
 Advanced prompts may contain multiple (or all) of the above as the description of the LLM persona gets more elaborate.